+This Copycat Olive Garden Lemon Cream Cake is not only a perfect copycat dupe for a now discontinued-yet-beloved menu item – it’s much, MUCH better.
+I live for this thing.
+Live for it, I tell you.
+And look – it’s really not on the menu any more.
 So, I have a really bad habit of claiming that every cake I share is my favorite cake of all time.
 I tend to get a little hyperbolic, just overly enthused about cakes in general (my favorite food group) so I wax on and on here on MKL, each time I hurl a new recipe out into the food blogging ether.
 I’m a cake girl, what can I say?
-(You should have seen my wedding – it was basically more about the cake{s} than anything else to be honest.)
+But this one’s at the very top of the heap.

 How to make a great white cake

-The best thing about this Lemon Cream Cake is the fact that it all revolves around a scratch white cake which, if you’ve ever tried your hand at white cakes before, you’ll know what I mean when I say that they are the trickiest of the cakes to get right.
+The best thing about this Copycat Olive Garden Lemon Cream Cake is the fact that it all revolves around a scratch white cake which, if you’ve ever tried your hand at white cakes before, you’ll know what I mean when I say that they are the trickiest of the cakes to get right.
 They’re almost always dry, tend to lack a nice, delicate crumb, and are often rather flavorless.

 It’s all about the butter.